For Immediate Release:

 |Latest Seasonally Unadjusted Unemployment and Job Estimates for Local Labor Markets in Massachusetts|

-BOSTON, MA July 21, 2020 --- Local unemployment rates increased in seventeen labor market areas and decreased in seven areas in the state during the month of June, the Executive Office of Labor and Workforce Development reported.
+BOSTON, MA October 20, 2020 --- Local unemployment rates decreased in twenty-four labor market areas in the state during the month of September, the Executive Office of Labor and Workforce Development reported.

-All fifteen areas for which job estimates are published recorded job gains in June.
-The largest gains occurred in the Boston-Cambridge-Newton, Worcester, Barnstable, Framingham, Springfield, Lowell-Billerica-Chelmsford, and Brockton-Bridgewater-Easton areas.
+Thirteen of the fifteen areas for which job estimates are published recorded job gains in September.
+The largest gains occurred in the Boston-Cambridge-Newton, Springfield, Worcester, and Lynn-Saugus-Marblehead areas.
+The jobs level in the Framingham area remained unchanged over the month while a loss occurred in the Barnstable area.

-From June 2019 to June 2020, all fifteen areas lost jobs with the largest percentage losses in the Barnstable, Pittsfield, Haverhill-Newburyport-Amesbury, Lynn-Saugus-Marblehead, and Lawrence-Methuen-Salem areas.
+From September 2019 to September 2020, all fifteen areas lost jobs with the largest percentage losses in the Barnstable, Springfield, Haverhill-Newburyport-Amesbury, Lowell-Billerica-Chelmsford, and Lawrence-Methuen-Salem areas.

-Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of June was 17.4 percent, eight-tenths of a percentage point above the revised May rate of 16.6 percent.
+Last week, the Executive Office of Labor and Workforce Development reported the statewide seasonally adjusted unemployment rate in the month of September was 9.6 percent, 1.8 percentage points below the revised August rate of 11.4 percent.

-The statewide seasonally adjusted jobs estimate showed an 83,700 job gain in June, and an over-the-year loss of 529,800 jobs.
+The statewide seasonally adjusted jobs estimate showed a 36,900 job gain in September, and an over-the-year loss of 351,800 jobs.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.